jalbiero/vo2max-tracker/README.md

 Garmin (devices and connect app/website) does not show your VO2Max as a floating point number.
 Instead it shows it as an integer value, so it can be difficult to see what your device really measures in each training session in order get a more precise feedback.

 This simple application tracks the VO2Max value that your device has calculated in each training session.
 Be aware that the VO2Max showed by your device status (or Garmin Connect) can differ from the one that was measured (the value saved in the .FIT activity file).
 The watch applies a correction after the activity was finalized/saved.
-See

-e.g. My current running V02max is 52 (at the moment of writing), but my watch was calculating values ranging from 51.20 to 51.64 for the last 6 weeks (actually, when my VO2Max changed from 51 to 52, the measured value was not greater than 52).
+See [Interpreting results](#interpreting-results) later in this document for more information.

 ## Features